Which States Are Allowed To Bet Online?

 When it comes to betting online, it’s easier to ask which states aren’t allowed to bet online, than it is to ask which states are allowed to bet online.
 This is because most states have absolutely no laws standing in the way of using online gambling sites, sports betting sites included.
 Without this legislation, there’s nothing to say that online sports betting is unlawful or prohibited.

 Because of this, states with legal sports betting can now be any state that doesn’t have restrictive legislation.
 You just need to make sure that you are using a legal betting site.
 Legal betting sites are those that are based in other countries.
 This is how they can legally provide betting to states all over the US without breaking federal law.
+It’s also worth pointing out that many states are in the process of regulating sports betting, which means more state-licensed online sportsbooks will begin to surface across the nation.

 To date, the only states with legislation that prevents the use of online gambling sites are Hawaii, Illinois, Louisiana, Montana, Utah, Washington, and Wisconsin.
 Every other state has remained silent on the issue, and again, without any laws preventing the use of online gambling sites, they can be considered states that have legal sports betting.